Last Updated on January 10, 2021 by Nazmin Sarker

 Forget about fries and try to include baked potato in your child’s diet.
 It is a much healthier alternative and is not full of fat as in the case of fries.

 Baked potatoes contain fiber and potassium.
 You can cook baked potato with low-fat cheese or assert them with your favorite vegetables, olive oil, and salsa.
-(See details baking recipe)
+(See details easy baking recipes with few ingredients)

 19. Cottage Cheese